cloverfield-tools/cloverfield/README.md

 The yo generator ecosystem is aging, and the tools used by yo generators don't fit easily into modern JavaScript application workflows.
 Yeoman backed Bower for front-end tooling instead of looking to the future of universal JavaScript apps with standard ES6 modules packaged on npm.
 Bower's share of the package repo market is miniscule.
 It's clear that the future belongs to npm.

+Generator discovery is a big problem.
+With so many different combinations of technology available, which one should you choose?
+There is no obvious solution, and you will spend a lot of time investigation possibilities which are not good enough.

+### How will the Cloverfield ecosystem be better?

+The Cloverfield ecosystem, by contrast, is small, and we intend to keep it that way.
+Cloverfield will always officially recommend only a handful of scaffolds, employing what we believe to be the current best practices.

+Each scaffold in the Cloverfield scaffold set will be actively maintained.

+You're free to develop your own cloverfield scaffolds, and even submit them for inclusion in the core set.
+However, we will not encourage Cloverfield users to explore unapproved community contributions.
+Your users will find you via npm search, GitHub, Google, or word-of-mouth.

+Eventually we may solve the discovery problem that plagues both Yeoman & npm.
+Until then, if you choose to explore the community scaffolds, *caveat emptor.*

 ---